sts-gaming-group/kafka-bundle/README.md

 bin/console kafka:consumers:consume example_consumer --group_id some_other_group_id
 ```

+Currently, options passed in CLI only work for consumers which are run by command `kafka:consumers:consume`.

 The configurations are resolved in runtime.
 The priority is as follows:

 - Configurations passed in CLI will always take precedence